 - Old Shame: Hasn't exactly considered Crimewave one of his proudest works.
 Given the production problems surrounding the film.

-- Rousseau Was Right: The villains in his Spiderman movies all have sympathetic backstories that make them quite human.
+- Rousseau Was Right: With the exception of Eddie Brock/Venom, the villains in his Spiderman movies all have sympathetic backstories that make them quite human.

 - Rule of Cool: Raimi could give John Carpenter a run for his money with how the Evil Dead series turned out over time.